AgarwalVedika/CausalVQA/Readme.md

 ## Acknowledgements
 Object removal code is inspired from the Object removal GAN repository (https://github.com/rakshithShetty/adversarial-object-removal).
-To train SNMN, SAAA and CNN+LSTM, we follow the code repositories below.
-CNN+LSTM is built by modifying SAAA code.
+To train SNMN and SAAA, we follow the code repositories below.
 For SNMN: https://github.com/ronghanghu/snmn
 For SAAA: https://github.com/Cyanogenoid/pytorch-vqa
+CNN+LSTM is built by modifying SAAA code.

 ## Miscellaneous
 For CNN+LSTM/SAAA and training these models using data augmentation while enforcing different consistency losses: one can take a look at